thxmasj/cloud-war-maven-plugin/README.md

 * Out-of-the-box secure HTTPS simply by including a JKS or PKCS#12 key store.
 * Authentication through SAML 2's Web Browser SSO Profile.
 * Easy set-up by following the «convention over configuration» principle.
+* The web application can be deployed directly from source by using the war-buddy:execute Maven goal.

 Just include the plugin in pom.xml and it will replace the standard plugin in the packaging phase.
 Declaratively select the enhancement features you want in the plugin´s configuration.